vikas-movva/Obsidian/Scrap.md

 You are an adversarial agent.
-Check the work completed for P1 (Step 1.2) — heightmap that was completed and give feedback
+Check the work completed for P1 (Step 1.5) that was completed and give feedback.
+Progress by previous agents is recorded in `docs/PROGRESS.md`